Administrative Guide 2026

 Do I need to translate my Malaysian birth certificate?

-Does the Ameli account work abroad?
+Does the Ameli account work from abroad?

-What health costs are not reimbursed?
+Which healthcare costs are not reimbursed?

 Can I see a doctor before I have my number?